The Lord of the Rings: The Rings of Power season 1: Initial work

 The season was produced under the working title Untitled Amazon Project or simply UAP.
-Filming for the first two episodes was scheduled to take place from January to May 2020, followed by the planned production break and then filming on the other two episode blocks from October 2020 to June 2021. Óscar Faura returned from Bayona's films as cinematographer for the first two episodes, and chose Arri Alexa Mini LF cameras and a 2.39:1 widescreen aspect ratio for the season.
+Filming for the first two episodes was scheduled to take place from January to May 2020, followed by the planned production break and then filming on the other two episode blocks from October 2020 to June 2021. Óscar Faura returned from Bayona's films as cinematographer for the first two episodes, and chose Arri Alexa Mini LF cameras and a 2.39:1 widescreen aspect ratio.
 Arri Alexa LF and Phantom Flex4K cameras were used for higher frame rate sequences.
 Vic Armstrong was the stunt coordinator and second unit director.
 Filming was reported to have begun in early February, but Avery said they "didn't really get started" until March.
-Filming was placed on indefinite hold after 25 days due to the COVID-19 pandemic.

-Wētā FX provided the majority of on-set visual effects support for the season.
-Real-time camera software was used to make previsualizations of set extensions and other digital elements available during filming.
-A key technical challenge was to make the Dwarves and Harfoots look the correct size, as they are supposed to be much smaller than the other characters.
+Wētā FX provided the majority of on-set visual effects support.
+Real-time camera software was used to make previsualizations of set extensions and other digital elements visible during filming.
+A key technical challenge was to make the Dwarves and Harfoots look the correct size, as they are supposed to be much smaller than Men and Elves.
 After determining that this could not be done solely through visual effects, a list of "Ten Commandments" was created for approaching these scenes.
-Different techniques included doubles who were the correct size, oversized props and prosthetics, actors looking over the heads of their scene partners, and forced perspective shots.
+Techniques included doubles who were the correct size, oversized props and prosthetics, actors looking over the heads of their scene partners, and forced perspective shots.
 Two versions of some sets were created at different scales, but these were limited by budgetary restrictions, and the preference was to have actors looking at each other to prioritize their performances.
 A new system for motion control photography was created so shots could be filmed multiple times at different scales while replicating the movement of hand-held cameras.